Eight Associate RGDs receive Scholarships to attend DesignThinkers 2025 in Toronto

 Sponsor: Cinnamon Toast New Media Inc.

+This project positions YMCA Calgary facilities as vital community hubs addressing isolation, accessibility, childcare and mental health.
+The flagship installation at the Brookfield Residential YMCA at Seton—the largest YMCA in the world—featured a 67-foot mural blending dimensional signage, photography and storytelling to visually represent the Y’s broad mission.
 The design process involved deep stakeholder discovery and brand immersion, leading to a flexible visual system adaptable across multiple sites.
-Using a modular grid, bold colours and photography of real members, the murals balanced consistency with authenticity.
-Stories and testimonials were woven into the graphics, reinforced by acrylic stand-offs and layered materials to create depth and impact.
-The mural transformed a blank wall into a vibrant storytelling moment—celebrating resilience, belonging and transformation while reinforcing the YMCA as a centre for growth and empowerment.
+Using a modular grid, bold colours and photography of real members, the murals balance consistency with authenticity.
+Stories and testimonials are woven into the graphics, reinforced by acrylic stand-offs and layered materials to create depth and impact.

 Neo-Aldwin Torres Associate RGD